FQAD Support

 Due to the low toxicity of the co-factors of the hydroxylation of proline (e.g. vitamin C) and of natural MMP inhibitors (e.g. propolis), substitution of these substitutions is often nevertheless justified in view of the severity of the disability caused by fluoroquinolone-associated tendinopathy and the lack of better alternatives.
 Further information on this can be found in our article on the treatment of fluoroquinolone-associated tendinopathy.

-Marco Karrer B.Med
+Marco Karrer dipl.
+Arzt

 Many thanks for their cooperation: Andrea Gall (spelling), Ferdinand Dirsch (SEO, additions, translation into English), Michael Rosar (content, simplifications), Patrick Horisberger (content, simplifications),